-Intervertebral disk herniations are most common in the long, low chondrodystrophic breeds (e.g., dachshund, basset hound, beagle, Cocker spaniel, Shih Tzu, Lhasa apso, Pekingese, and corgi).
+Intervertebral disc herniations are most common in the long, low chondrodystrophic breeds (e.g., dachshund, basset hound, beagle, Cocker spaniel, Shih Tzu, Lhasa apso, Pekingese, and corgi).
 It is a genetic predisposition due to the animal’s conformation.
 These low-slung dogs tend to get the bulging extrusions.
 Large breed dogs are more typically affected with protrusions.
-The degeneration weakens the disk, allowing it to herniate.
-However, disk herniations can also be caused by physical trauma (an accident, such as being hit by a car), or the onset of a disease (such as cancer).
+The degeneration weakens the disc, allowing it to herniate.
+However, disc herniations can also be caused by physical trauma (an accident, such as being hit by a car), or the onset of a disease (such as cancer).

-Intervertebral disk disease sometimes occurs in cats, but it is not as common as it is in dogs.
+Intervertebral disc disease sometimes occurs in cats, but it is not as common as it is in dogs.

-In affected dogs of chondrodystrophic (long, low-slung) breeds, disk degeneration occurs within the first few months of life, but the actual herniation typically occurs suddenly at around 3 to 6 years of age.
-In non-chondrodystrophic breeds, the disk degeneration usually starts at age five, with the herniation occurring slowly over time (6 to 8 years of age).
+In affected dogs of chondrodystrophic (long, low-slung) breeds, disc degeneration occurs within the first few months of life, but the actual herniation typically occurs suddenly at around 3 to 6 years of age.
+In non-chondrodystrophic breeds, the disc degeneration usually starts at age five, with the herniation occurring slowly over time (6 to 8 years of age).